scarletti-ben/puzzle/README.md

-# puzzle
-- Inspired to convert a simple number puzzle written in python to javascript / HTML
+# Things to Work On
+- Refresh button
-- First "functional" website
+- Timer
+- Leaderboard [External database]